bradenacurtis801/NodeWatchman/README.md

   - **Green**: Machine is reachable via SSH.
   - **Red**: Machine is not reachable via SSH.

-## NIC MAC ID Verification

-- Use the provided script to check the NIC MAC IDs of the machines against the internal documentation to ensure accurate placement and identification in the data center:
-    ```bash
-    npm run verify-macs
-    ```

 ## Contributing

 We welcome contributions to improve Nodewatchman.
 Please fork the repository and submit pull requests.